SamSam

-SamSam is a French animated superhero children's television series based on a character created by Serge Bloch and directed by Tanguy de Kermel in association with Bayard Presse.
+SamSam is an animated superhero children's television series based on a character created by Serge Bloch and directed by Tanguy de Kermel.
 His son inspired him to base the program's eponymous character on him.
 The series has generally received positive reviews due to its great concept, animation, theme tune, tone, life lessons, quotes, and the main character himself.
+The series is produced by Bayard Animation, in co-production with Araneo Belgium for the first two seasons, Grupo SM for the second season, and Folvari and Kaibou for the third season, with the participation of Gulli and Tiji for the first two seasons and France Télévisions and Radio Télévision Suisse for the third season.